 Some people enjoy painting, others are into soccer.
+And for those who love soccer, this is the best time for you to watch the upcoming Qatar World Cup.
 A few among us like to risk life and limb walking across a rope suspended hundreds of feet in the air.
 In short, everyone has a hobby, and tightrope walkers are a prime example of just how diverse our interests can be.

 That’s not to say you’re always risking life and limb if you’re a tightrope walker.
 You can – and should – do it in a controlled setting before you take on a more significant challenge.
 Before you reach the level of professional tightrope walkers, you need to prepare yourself.